feathersjs/feathers/index.md

 The next step is definitely reading through the [API documentation](/api/) for a more detailed information on how to configure and use certain parts of Feathers.
 The [FAQ](/faq/) also has some answers to questions that come up regularly.
 For a growing list of official plugins, have a look at the [Feathersjs GitHub organization](https://github.com/feathersjs).

-If you have any other questions, feel free to submit them as a [GitHub issue](https://github.com/feathersjs/feathers/issues) or on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag.
+If you have any other questions, feel free to submit them as a [GitHub issue](https://github.com/feathersjs/feathers/issues) or on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag or join [#feathersjs](http://webchat.freenode.net/?channels=feathersjs) on Freenode IRC.

 ## Changelog